 “Each event in Scrum is an opportunity to inspect and adapt something.
 These events are specifically designed to enable critical transparency and inspection.
 Failure to include any of these events results in reduced transparency and is a lost opportunity to inspect and adapt.”

 This one is a good one too – how many times to team decide to not do something because they don’t see the value and then head off down the wrong path.
 I was recently speaking to a group who does not do Showcases at the end of an iteration – why not?
 The extended team did not want to attend….what a missed opportunity and a “failure” according to the Scrum guide.

 “Each Sprint may be considered a project with no more than a one-month horizon.
 Like projects, Sprints are used to accomplish something.
 Each Sprint has a definition of what is to be built, a design and flexible plan that will guide building it, the work, and the resultant product.”

-This will challenge a lot of people’s thinking, particularly those teams who are tending to do incremental delivery of a predefined product, not looking at each interation as a separate activity that needs to be planned and actioned appropriately.
-I said something similar to this in a training session lately and almost everyone in the class gasped….until I explained the concept, then they all said “yup – that makes sense” (phew!).
+This will challenge a lot of people’s thinking, particularly those teams who are tending to do incremental delivery of a predefined product, not looking at each iteration as a separate activity that needs to be planned and actioned appropriately.
+I said something similar to this in a training session lately and almost everyone in the class gasped….until I explained the concept, then they all said: “yup – that makes sense” (phew!).

 “The Daily Scrum meeting is a 15-minute time-boxed event for the Development Team to synchronize activities and create a plan for the next 24 hours.”